Advertisment

 The Covid Crisis has also made things worse because now we suddenly have upped our usage of all devices and are using all of them for work without the companies having much of an option to implement strict security protocols like they would do in the office.
 With rapid digitization and techceleration (tech acceleration) this problem is going to get much worse though you may not hear (or care) much about it!

-cybersecurity pegasus spyware
+pegasus cybersecurity spyware